swiftlang/swift-evolution/proposals/0421-generalize-async-sequence.md

 ## Implications on adoption

-The associated `Failure` types of `AsyncSequence` and `AsyncIteratorProtocol` are only available at runtime with the Swift 5.11 standard library, because code that runs against prior standard library versions does not have a witness table entry for `Failure`.
+The associated `Failure` types of `AsyncSequence` and `AsyncIteratorProtocol` are only available at runtime with the Swift 6.0 standard library, because code that runs against prior standard library versions does not have a witness table entry for `Failure`.
 Code that needs to access the `Failure` type through the associated type, e.g. to dynamic cast to it or constrain it in a generic signature, must be availability constrained.
-For this reason, the default implementations of `next()` and `next(isolation:)` have the same availability as the Swift 5.11 standard library.
+For this reason, the default implementations of `next()` and `next(isolation:)` have the same availability as the Swift 6.0 standard library.

-This means that concrete `AsyncIteratorProtocol` conformances cannot switch over to implementing `next(isolation:)` only (without providing an implementation of `next()`) if they are available earlier than the Swift 5.11 standard library.
+This means that concrete `AsyncIteratorProtocol` conformances cannot switch over to implementing `next(isolation:)` only (without providing an implementation of `next()`) if they are available earlier than the Swift 6.0 standard library.

-Simiarly, primary associated types of `AsyncSequence` and `AsyncIteratorProtocol` must be gated behind Swift 5.11 availability.
+Similarly, primary associated types of `AsyncSequence` and `AsyncIteratorProtocol` must be gated behind Swift 6.0 availability.

 Once the concrete `AsyncIteratorProtocol` types in the standard library, such as `Async{Throwing}Stream.Iterator`, implement `next(isolation:)` directly, code that iterates over those concrete `AsyncSequence` types in an actor-isolated context may exhibit fewer hops to the generic executor at runtime.